C. David Keith

 Keith has done post-doctoral work at the Eastman School of Music, Westminster Choir College, the University of California at Los Angeles, and at the Staatliche Hochschule fur Musik in Stuttgart, where he studied with Dieter Kurz.
 He has also studied with Frieder Bernius (Kammerchor Stuttgart); Roger Wagner, director of the Roger Wagner Chorale; Sir David Willcocks, director of the London Bach Choir; and Donald Neuen, director of choral activities at UCLA.

-Dr. Keith has served as conductor and adjudicator of choirs in the United States, Europe, Asia and Russia.
+Dr. Keith has served as conductor and adjudicator of choirs in the United States, Europe, Asia, Russia and Australia.
 Under his leadership, his choirs have performed at Carnegie Hall (Mozart “Requiem”), and for the national association of Kodaly Music Educators, the Texas Music Educators Association and the American Choral Directors Association.
 He has appeared as a guest conductor of the Fort Worth-Dallas Ballet in performances at Bass Performance Hall in Fort Worth and at Fair Park in Dallas.
 In addition, Keith has been guest conductor of the Fort Worth Symphony Orchestra on several occasions.
 He has also been guest conductor of the Texas Camerata, a period instrument group based in the Dallas-Fort Worth metroplex.
 Keith has also served as guest conductor of the Samara State Opera in Samara, Russia conducting performances of Musorgsky’s “Boris Godunov” and at the Aeteneo Paraguayo in Asuncion, Paraguay.
+Most recently, he was conductor of the Redland City Choir and Orchestra for performances of Handel's "Messiah" in Brisbane, Australia.

 Under his leadership, the chorus and orchestra in Fort Worth, Texas have recorded fourteen critically acclaimed compact discs and can be frequently heard on XM radio.